bundibundi/bundibundi.github.io/README.md

       https://www.unrealengine.com/en-US/blog/free-infinity-blade-collection-marketplace-release
       The files are still somewhere on the internet.
 A guy has reuploaded them to github.
 Would probably find it again if needed.
 - [ ] Buy domain when I've decided on a cool domain name.
-- [ ] Buy hosting or host them myself or stick to github.
+- [ ] Buy webhosting or host the website myself or stick with github.
 Idk if github is good for hosting this website.
+I have to research.